AltropInc/alt/doc/script/Operators.md

 ## Built-in Operators

-Altro provides a complete collection of built-in operators across all of its primitive types in numeric, enum, enumset, character, etc.
+Altro provides a complete collection of built-in operators across all of its primitive types in numeric, enum, enumset, character, etc. Built-in operators have its predefined input/output interface, precedence and associativity.
+Builtin operators are listed as below:

-The following builtin operators are provided with certain properties regarding to precedence and associativity:

 | Op     | unicode  | Name             | category      | precedence    | associativity    | is lvaue operator | returns lvalue  |
 |:------ |:-------- |:---------------- |:------------- |:------------- |:--------------   | ----------------- | --------------|